vadanrod14/RA.Aid/README.md

 ⚠️ **IMPORTANT: USE AT YOUR OWN RISK** ⚠️
 - This tool **can and will** automatically execute shell commands on your system
+- Shell commands require interactive approval unless --cowboy-mode is enabled
+- The --cowboy-mode flag disables command approval and should be used with extreme caution
 - No warranty is provided, either express or implied
 - Always review the actions the agent proposes before allowing them to proceed